xdevplatform/xdk/xdk/typescript/docs/classes/WebhooksClient.md

 # Class: WebhooksClient

-Client for Webhooks operations
+Client for webhooks operations

-This client provides methods for interacting with the Webhooks endpoints of the X API.
-It handles authentication, request formatting, and response parsing for all Webhooks related operations.
+This client provides methods for interacting with the webhooks endpoints of the X API.
+It handles authentication, request formatting, and response parsing for all webhooks related operations.

 ## Table of contents